Transurethral Resection of the Prostate (TURP) for Benign Prostatic HyperplasiaSkip to the navigation

 The hospital stay after TURP is commonly 1 to 2 days.

-Following surgery, a catheter is used to remove blood or blood clots in the bladder that may result from the procedure.
+Following surgery, a catheter is used to remove urine and blood or blood clots in the bladder that may result from the procedure.
 When the urine is free of significant bleeding or blood clots, the catheter can be removed and you can go home.

-Strenuous activity, constipation, and sexual activity should be avoided for about 6 weeks.
+Strenuous activity, constipation, and sexual activity should be avoided for about 4 to 6 weeks.
 Symptoms such as frequent urination will continue for a while because of irritation and inflammation caused by the surgery.
 But they should ease during the first 6 weeks.

 Why It Is Done

 Your doctor may recommend TURP if symptoms caused by benign prostatic hyperplasia (BPH) have not improved in response to home treatment and medicines.

 For men who have moderate to severe symptoms of prostate enlargement, TURP is more effective than watchful waiting in relieving urinary symptoms.
 Studies have found that: